DataDog/integrations-core/sqlserver/README.md

 #### Linux

 On Linux, a Docker container running a MSSQL instance is automatically started before running the tests.
-We use unixODBC and [FreeTDS][] to talk to the database so, depending on the Linux distribution, you need to install additional dependencies on your local dev environment before running the tests.
+We use unixODBC and [FreeTDS][15] to talk to the database so, depending on the Linux distribution, you need to install additional dependencies on your local dev environment before running the tests.
 For example these are the installation steps for Ubuntu 14.04:

 ```
 sudo apt-get install unixodbc unixodbc-dev tdsodbc